genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference without allowing large gaps such as those arising from reads spanning exon boundaries, or splice junctions.
 When analysing whole genome sequencing (WGS) or whole exome sequencing (WES) data, there is no need to look for spliced these sites precisely.
-That's why we recommend use Unspliced Mapping applications in such cases.
+That is why we recommend use Unspliced Mapping applications in such cases.

 On Genestack, you will find two unspliced aligners - Unspliced Mapping with BWA